-Today, more and more applications in e-Science fields (Chemistry, Bio-informatics) are developed in Java.
+Today, more and more applications in e-Science fields (chemistry, bio-informatics) are developed in Java.
 They usually have long execution times and process vast amounts of data.
 When they fail during long executions, all performed work is lost, unless programmers explicitly implement some form of intermediate save of results already calculated.
-However, they are often designed by noncomputer scientists, and such an explicit approach is frequently limited and incomplete and must be re-implemented each time over.
+However, they are often designed by non-computer-scientists, and such an explicit approach is frequently limited and incomplete, and must be re-implemented each time over.

-In this paper, we described a solution to these problems (CRM-OO-VM) by extending a JVM with checkpointing (serial and concurrent), restore, and migration mechanisms that can be employed with transparency to the programmers that need not modify their applications.
-The proposed solution was implemented, and we evaluated its adequacy and performance, with encouraging results.
+In this paper, we described a solution to these problems (CRM-OO-VM) by extending a Java VM with checkpointing (serial and concurrent), restore and migration mechanisms that can be employed with transparency to the programmers which need not modify their applications.
+The proposed solution was implemented and we evaluated its adequacy and performance, with encouraging results.

-In the future, we intend to test our solution in more demanding scenarios of load balancing across clusters and investigate the adoption of a similar approach in the context of .NET-related VMs.
+In the future, we intend to test our solution in more demanding scenarios of load balancing across clusters and investigate the adoption of a similar approach in the context of .NET-related virtual machines.